legluondunet/MyLittleLutrisScripts/Toonstruck/README.md

 Technical notes:
 - You will need the 2 CD only during install.
-- Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/
+- Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

 # Toonstruck - CD - Dosbox